-How this is evidenced: What we will do: Developing the entity's capacity: Council Constitution - review operations, performance and use of assets on a Appraisal Scheme regular basis to ensure their continuing effectiveness.
-Performance Indicators - improve resource use through appropriate application of Capital Programme techniques such as benchmarking and other options in order to determine how resources are allocated so that defined Workforce Profile outcomes are achieved effectively and efficiently.
-Report - recognise the benefits of partnerships and collaborative Corporate Training working where added value can be achieved.
-Training Policy - develop and maintain an effective workforce plan to enhance Induction Process the strategic allocation of resources.
-Members & Officers
+What we will do: How this is evidenced: Developing the entity's capacity: Council Constitution - review operations, performance and use of assets on a Appraisal Scheme regular basis to ensure their continuing effectiveness.
+Performance Indicators - improve resource use through appropriate application of techniques such as benchmarking and other options in order to Capital Programme determine how resources are allocated so that defined outcomes are achieved effectively and efficiently.
+Workforce Profile Report - recognise the benefits of partnerships and collaborative Corporate Training working where added value can be achieved.
+Training Policy develop and maintain an effective workforce plan to enhance the strategic allocation of resources.
+Induction Process - Members &amp; Officers